bytes-feuhs/bytes-feuhs.github.io/README.md

-# NeKoRoSYS's Website
+# BYTES Static Website

-My hobby/developer portfolio website thingy
+Designed by NeKoRoSYS for a local high school organization "Brilliant, Young, and Technology-Empowered Students."